usnistgov/SFA/README.md

 **You must first install and run the NIST version of the STEP File Analyzer and Viewer before running your own version.**
 - Click on Release directory above.
-- Extract STEP-File-Analyzer.exe from the zip file, run it and process a STEP file to install other software.
+- Extract STEP-File-Analyzer.exe from SFA-5.nn.zip, run it and process a STEP file to install other software.
 - Now you can run your own version of SFA.

 ## Disclaimers